luizbgomide/sovereign/feats.md

 ## Henchkeeper

 You have a distinct knack for picking up lost souls who willingly do your bidding.
 You might induce them with promises of money, power, excitement, sex, or some other prize that you may or may not eventually grant.
-A henchman obtained with this Focus will serve in loyal fashion until clearly betrayed or placed in unacceptable danger.
+A henchman obtained with this Feat will serve in loyal fashion until clearly betrayed or placed in unacceptable danger.
 Henchmen are not “important” people in their society, and are usually marginal sorts, outcasts, the desperate, or other persons with few options.

 You can use more conventional pay or inducements to acquire additional henchmen, but these extra hirelings are no more loyal or competent than your pay and treatment can purchase.